raja-7-c/raja-7-c.github.io/_publications/2022-Arena-Bench.md

-of hallucination detection and sheds light on the cognitive processes employed by humans in identifying inconsistencies.' date:2023-10-01 venue:'In Findings of Association for Computational Linguistics EMNLP 2023'
+of hallucination detection and sheds light on the cognitive processes employed by humans in identifying inconsistencies.'
+date: 2023-10-01
+venue: 'In Findings of Association for Computational Linguistics EMNLP 2023'
 ---
 Detecting hallucinations in natural language processing (NLP) is a critical undertaking that